 The Company evaluates all investments for any diminution in their carrying values that is other than temporary.
-The amount of provision made on trade investments during the quarter and year ended March 31, 2008 amounted to Rs.
-Nil and Rs.
-Nil respectively.
-(Nil and Rs 2 crore respectively for quarter and year ended March 31, 2007).
+The amount of provision made on trade investments during the year ended March 31, 2008 amounted to Nil.
+(Rs 2 crore for year ended March 31, 2007).

 The company provided Rs.
 Nil and Rs.
-1 crore during the year ended on March 31, 2008 and 2007 on revision of the carrying amount of non-trade current investments to fair
+1 crore during the year ended on March 31, 2008 and 2007 on revision of the carrying amount of non-trade current investments to fair value.